If you search for the “best stand mixer,” every article you’ll find puts KitchenAid at the top of the list.

 Performance and Versatility

-The KitchenAid mixer is celebrated for its stellar performance in handling a variety of kitchen tasks.
+One of the greatest benefits of KitchenAid mixers is their versatility.
 Most mixers come standard with a dough hook, flat beater, and wire whip, but you can add on other attachments to the power hub as well.

 Do you want to bake a cake?
 It can mix the batter.